spchn/uv-k5-firmware-custom-nunu-more-custom-fix/README.md

 This repository is a fork of [kamilsss65's NUNU firmware](https://github.com/kamilsss655/uv-k5-firmware-custom) which in turn is a fork of [Egzumer firmare](https://github.com/egzumer/uv-k5-firmware-custom).

-This fork is primarily oriented towards scanning by improving on kamilsss655's awesome spectrum channel scan mode.
+This fork is primarily oriented towards scanning and improves upon kamilsss655's awesome spectrum channel scan mode. **This firmware is provided as-is, I offer no support and no guarantees of any kind.
+I made this for myself but hope someone finds it useful.
+Questions, feedback and PRs are welcome but no promises.**

 My changes over [kamilsss65's NUNU firmware](https://github.com/kamilsss655/uv-k5-firmware-custom):